PauseAI/pauseai-website/src/posts/learn.md

 ---
-title: Learn about AI alignment
+title: Learn why AI safety matters alignment
-description: Educational resources (videos, articles, books) about AI alignment
+description: Educational resources (videos, articles, books) about AI risks and AI alignment
 ---

 One of the most important things you can do to help with AI alignment and the existential risk that superintelligence poses, is to learn about it.